gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 This update that replaces RFC 6083 defines the following changes:

 * Removes the limitations on user messages sizes by defining a secure fragmentation mechanism.
+It is optional to support message sizes over 2^64-1 bytes.

 * Enable DTLS key-change without draining